kashi618/Atlas-of-Thoughts/3. General/Notes/SAP STAR Program Interview.md

 - Language/translation

 ## Funnies
 - I read in the emails, that "Alex" was used to schedule this interview.
-Just as Alex streamlined my interview, SAP's AI 1st approch can streamline a patient's journey from GP to a doctor or specialized consultant
+Just as Alex streamlined my interview, SAP's AI 1st approach can streamline a patient's journey from GP to a doctor or specialized consultant

 ### Issues (Problems which can be solved)
 **Fragmented**